 - 1 tablespoon vanilla extract

 - 1 pie crust I love this homemade recipe if you want to make your own

 - Preheat the oven to 350 degrees F.

 - Prepare pie pan with pie dough.

 - Whisk together eggs and add in sugar, butter, and vanilla.

 - Whisk together until combined well and smooth.

 - Pour into pie pan.
 Bake for 45-55 minutes or until golden brown.
 Update: It might need longer.
 Check to see that pie is baked through (it will be gooey but it should be set).

 - Note: You may need to put aluminum foil around pie crust edges to prevent them from getting too brown.
 I often allow it to cool and then refrigerate it to set up further.
 Then I warm slightly before serving.

+Your oven may take longer to cook, so just watch it.
+It will still “set up” once it cools but try to be sure your brown sugar pie is slightly firm before bringing out of the oven.
 I hope you’ll try it this year!
 It’s definitely a delicious southern tradition that would be a tragedy to never taste, especially if you have brown sugar.
 My husband’s grandmother says it reminds her of a pecan pie (without pecans) so if you like pecan pie, you’ll definitely love this one too!
 And because it’s thin, you’re totally allowed to have two pieces.
 Enjoy!